 Skin is the largest organ of the body and provides physical barrier to help keep out environmental toxins.
 It regulates body temperature, retains water, fat, Vitamin D and nutrients.

+Skin can sense pain and stimulation.
+Skin consists of three components - Epidermis, dermis and subcutaneous hypodermis.
 All these three components regulate the water and acts as a protective barrier.